mia-platform/documentation/docs/fast_data/configuration/realtime_updater.md

 Here below, instead, all the configurations the service accepts are explained.

 :::info
-The documentation regarding the Projections Storer can be found [here](/fast_data/configuration/projections_storer.md).
+The documentation regarding the Projection Storer can be found [here](/fast_data/configuration/projection_storer.md).
 :::

 ## Environment variables